Edit

 Remove Managed Identity

-The Managed Identity created for a Stream Analytics job is deleted only when the job is deleted.
-There is no way to delete the Managed Identity without deleting the job.
+The Managed Identity you create for a Stream Analytics job is deleted only when you delete the job.
+You can't delete the Managed Identity without deleting the job.
 If you no longer want to use the Managed Identity, you can change the authentication method for the output.
-The Managed Identity will continue to exist until the job is deleted, and will be used if you decide to used Managed Identity authentication again.
+The Managed Identity continues to exist until you delete the job, and it's used if you decide to use Managed Identity authentication again.

 Limitations